 Did I mention Taxi Driver?
 Writer-director Paul Schrader's First Reformed filtered that script's anger and decades-old Searchers premise (lone vigilante on a quest to rescue or revenge) through the austere style of Robert Bresson, then--of all the variations mutations perversions of the subgenre I've seen through the years--finds unexpected sanity-restoring grace in comedy not unlike Yasujiro Ozu's.

 Khavn's Balangiga: Howling Wilderness in depicting the ferocity of the Balangiga massacre with lowbudget imagination humor style is arguably the best onscreen depiction to date of Duterte's bloody war on drugs.

 Orson Welles' The Other Side of the Wind not only pulled off the neat trick of being the latest from a filmmaker thirty years dead it also managed to say caustically unflattering things about the industry he both loved and hated--in masterfully breathtaking visual aural rhythmic terms.

-Panahon ng Halimaw (Season of the Devil) is Lav Diaz's take on the Philippines then and now conflating Marcos and Duterte both in a single freakish figure, a gibbering incoherent idiot full of sound and fury.
-It's a musical without music, with almost nothing by way of entertainment or conventional narrative tropes to help the bitter medicine go down--the anger so pared away so purified it burns steadily onscreen for four hours.
+Panahon ng Halimaw (Season of the Devil) was Lav Diaz's take on the Philippines then and now conflating Marcos and Duterte both in a single freakish figure, a gibbering incoherent idiot full of sound and fury.
+It's a musical without music, with almost nothing by way of entertainment or conventional narrative tropes to help the bitter medicine go down--the anger so pared away and purified it burns onscreen for four steady hours.

 Looking back I realize this wasn't so much a list of the best of 2018 as it is a list of titles that best expressed the anger of 2018--not so much a Best list as a Hate list.
 Hate of the present conditions, hope of future change, determination to bring about that change whatever it takes.